-In October 2022, Montgomery County, Maryland public schools ("MCPS") announced a new line of "over 22 LGBTQ+-inclusive texts."
+In October 2022, Montgomery County, Maryland public schools ("MCPS") announced its adoption of "over 22 LGBTQ+-inclusive texts."
 Mahmoud v.
 McKnight, 688 F. Supp.
 3d 265, 272 (D. Md.
 2023) ("Mahmoud I").
-These included books celebrating same-sex marriage and changing "gender identity," and were for use in classes from pre-K through fifth grade.
-Id. at 273.
-In March 2023, MCPS announced that it would no longer advise parents when teaching such controversial sexual material and would not allow parents and students to opt out as had been previously permitted.
-Id. at 271, 273-74.
+Some of these books promoted samesex marriage and changing "gender identity," and were intended for students from pre-K through fifth grade.

-1 It is hereby certified that counsel of record for all parties received timely notice of the intention to file this brief; that no counsel for a party authored this brief in whole or in part; and that no person other than these amici curiae, their members, or their counsel made a monetary contribution to its preparation or submission.
+&lt;sup>1 It is hereby certified that that no counsel for a party authored this brief in whole or in part; and that no person other than these amici curiae, their members, or their counsel made a monetary contribution to its preparation or submission.